vkacherov/hybrid-workshop/README.md

 	![](./images/team_with_user.png)

 11. Next select the `web` team and select the `Repositories` tab.
-Select `Add Existing repository` and choose the `java_web`repository.
+Select `Add Existing repository` and choose the `java_web` repository.
 You'll see the `java` account is already selected.
 Then select `Read/Write` permissions so the `web` team has permissions to push images to this repository.
-Finally click `save`.
+Finally click `Save`.

 	![](./images/add_java_web_to_team.png)